Poirazi-Lab/DendroTweaksApp/app/docs/source/tutorials/tutorial_quickstart.rst

     >>> model.set_param('temperature', value=37) # degC
     >>> model.set_param('v_init', value=-70) # mV

-We can again access the model parameters with the :code:`params` attribute.
+Now, we can access the model parameters again and see that the values have been updated.

 .. code-block:: python